yesha-2125/task-7/README.md

-ask 7 – Identify and Remove Suspicious Browser Extensions 📘 Objective
+Task 7 – Identify and Remove Suspicious Browser Extensions 📘 Objective
 To identify, review, and remove potentially harmful or unnecessary browser extensions that could pose security or privacy risks